KNG-Dev/SwiftUIAnimation/README.md

 • Swift 5

-• Simulations should be used on iPhone Xr or 11.
-I didnt adjust for other screen sizes (update for that coming soon).
+• Simulations should be used on iPhone Xr or 11